serverless/serverless-python-requirements/README.md

 ## :sparkles::pencil::sparkles: Poetry support

-If you include a `pyproject.toml` and have `poetry` installed instead of a `requirements.txt` this will use `poetry export --without-hashes -f requirements.txt -o requirements.txt` to generate them.
+If you include a `pyproject.toml` and have `poetry` installed instead of a `requirements.txt` this will use `poetry export --without-hashes -f requirements.txt -o requirements.txt --with-credentials` to generate them.
 It is fully compatible with all options such as `zip` and
 `dockerizePip`.
 If you don't want this plugin to generate it for you, set the following option:

 ```yaml